zchee/neovim-wiki/Introduction.md

 handle system differences.

-libuv is a modern multi-platform library with functions to perform common system tasks, and supports most unixes and windows, so the vast majority of vim's community will be covered.
+libuv is a modern multi-platform library with functions to perform common system tasks, and supports most unixes and windows, so the vast majority of Vim's community will be covered.

 [libuv]: https://github.com/libuv/libuv